saltsthlm/protips/readableCode.md

 The module we are developing is using some service to fetch a collection of some sort.
 Then it refines the data according to some business rules.
 Finally it is publishing this data as an event on some event stream.
-Exactly what these things are or how they are implented is not important.
+Exactly what these things are or how they are implemented is not important.
 Let's concentrate on how we write the code in our module.

 ## The first draft